vmarkovtsev/SchemaCrawler-Docker/README.md

 schemacrawler/schemacrawler
 ```

 From within the shell, type `help` for a list of commands.
+See [information on how to use SchemaCrawler Interactive Shell](https://www.schemacrawler.com/schemacrawler-shell.html) on the SchemaCrawler website.

 Use the following script from within the shell to create a sample diagram
 ```